And right there, I think you can tell where this is heading, can’t you?

 “Don’t mind if I do,” smiles the badger.

-And then the police show up, slap the skunk into cuffs and it’s discovered that the badger has an outstanding warrant.
+And then the police show up, slap the skunk into cuffs and it’s discovered that the badger has an outstanding warrant for his arrest.

 Because it’s true.